 Where can I find general advice for improving speed control?

-See “Fundamentals – Part VII: speed control” (BD, March, 2009) and the following video:
+See “Fundamentals – Part VII: speed control” (BD, March, 2009) and the following videos:

 For more information, see: “Speed Control” (BD, June, 2020).